-The Gaza NGO Safety Office (GANSO) is a project of CARE International, funded by the European Commission’s Directorate General for Humanitarian Aid (ECHO) with the aim of providing the information and analysis the NGO community needs in order to implement humanitarian projects safely.
+The Gaza NGO Safety Office (GANSO) is a project of CARE International, funded by the Swiss Cooperation Office (SDC) with the aim of providing the information and analysis the NGO community needs in order to implement humanitarian projects safely.

 GANSO is defined by its three core services:

-In addition to the core services, GANSO offers periodic training designed to improve the safety preparedness of NGOs operating in the Gaza Strip.
-Recent trainings have included fire safety, basic first aid, and security management.
+- Training and Capacity Building: Aiming to develop the basic safety and security management skills and protocols.
+Training includes fire safety, basic first aid, and security management.
 GANSO also offers site surveys based on a set of Minimum of Operational Security Standards (MOSS) criteria developed in consultation with the GANSO membership.

 Gaza Strip NGO Safety Office Project (GANSO) Phase VI

-Over 120 humanitarian organizations in the Gaza Strip.
+Over 156 humanitarian and development organizations in the Gaza Strip.